yahrdev/fastapi_custom_auth_project/README.md

 This project is a backend application built with FastAPI and MySQL.
 It provides endpoints for user registration, login, adding posts, retrieving posts, and deleting posts.
-The application follows the MVC design pattern and uses SQLAlchemy for database interactions. *Also implemented custum user authorization using JWT, OAuth2 etc.*
+The application follows the MVC design pattern and uses SQLAlchemy for database interactions. *Also implemented custom user authorization using JWT, OAuth2 etc.*

 <img src="fastapi_custom_users_project.png" width="700">